Hunspell token filter

 The Hunspell dictionary files are automatically loaded at startup from the <OS_PATH_CONF>/hunspell/<locale> directory.
 For example, the en_GB locale must have at least one .aff file and one or more .dic files in the <OS_PATH_CONF>/hunspell/en_GB/ directory.

-Alternatively, you can configure package-based dictionary loading using the ref_path parameter to maintain multiple independent dictionary sets for the same locale.
-For more information, see Package-based dictionary loading.
+Alternatively, you can load dictionaries from a custom directory by using the ref_path parameter to maintain multiple independent dictionary sets for the same locale.
+For more information, see Custom dictionary loading with ref_path.

 You can download these files from LibreOffice dictionaries.